-If you have had close contact with an individual who has tested positive for COVID-19 and you have been exposed or if you have tested positive for COVID-19, please complete the COVID-19 Self-report Form and follow the Quarantine Guidelines.
+If you have had close contact with an individual who has tested positive for COVID-19, have been exposed, and are not fully vaccinated, please complete the COVID-19 Self-report Form and follow the Quarantine Guidelines.

 Please use the test reporting form to report and record the results of your COVID-19 test results.
 Information you report will be utilized in making decisions regarding your return to Prescott College Campus Facilities.